The 6 Latest HR Trends to Focus on in 2026

 4. Congress passes tax treatments for certain wages and benefits

-Paid leave laws will continue to expand.
+Paid leave laws will continue to expand as Congress passes new tax treatments.
 In 17 states and the District of Columbia, paid sick leave is now required, while 13 states have enacted paid family leave laws.
 Congress has also changed tax treatment for child-care benefits, paid leave, tips and overtime.

 Employers who offer child-care benefits can now deduct 40% of those expenses up to $500,000.
 The family and medical leave tax credit has been extended another four years and increased from 12.5% to 25%.
-Beginning in the 2025 tax year, employees will be able to deduct a certain amount of income from qualified overtime and tips when filing their federal income taxes.
+As of the 2025 tax year, employees can deduct a certain amount of income from qualified overtime and tips when filing their federal income taxes.

 5. Countries are regulating the use of AI in employment decisions

-The regulatory landscape for 2026 is increasingly complex.
-As governments grapple with AI's workplace implications, differing approaches are creating challenging requirements for employers, who'll need to balance the use of AI with risk management and human oversight to facilitate compliance.
+The regulatory landscape for AI is evolving in 2026.
+As governments grapple with AI's workplace implications, differing approaches are creating challenging requirements for employers, who will need to balance the use of AI with risk management and human oversight to facilitate compliance.
 The European Union (EU) AI Act, Colorado's AI Act (effective June 2026) and California's new regulations all govern AI in employment decisions and outline opportunities for risk reduction and involving humans in key decisions.

 "Having humans involved in employment decisions that affect people's lives and careers is essential, no matter what tools employers use," said Helena Almeida, vice president and managing counsel, AI legal officer, ADP.
 "It's how we infuse our broader understanding, experience and care to make wise decisions."